khester35/Engineering_4_Notebook/README.md

 #### Methodology/Lesson

-This was pretty thoroughly explained in the Canvas assignment, but here's a picture of what the page looked like when I finished it!
+This was pretty thoroughly explained in the Canvas assignment, but here's a picture of what the page looked like when I finished and tested it!

 ![Web Server](https://github.com/khester35/Engineering_4_Notebook/blob/master/Images/Hello%20World.PNG)